Set-coloring Ramsey numbers and error-correcting codes near the zero-rate threshold: A tight result infinitely often

 \begin{proof} Consider an $(r,s)$-coloring of the edges of the complete graph on $N$ vertices with no monochromatic triangle.
 As each of the $r$ color classes is triangle-free, each color class has at most $N^2/4$ edges, so the total number of colors used on all edges is at most $rN^2/4$.
 On the other hand, as $s$ colors are used on each edge, the total number of colors used on all edges is $s{N \choose 2}$.
 Hence, $s{N \choose 2} \leq rN^2/4$.
 Simplifying, we get that $1-1/N \leq r/2s$ and so $N \leq \frac{2s}{2s-r}$.
 Thus, $R(3;r,s) \leq \frac{2s}{2s-r}+1$. \end{proof}

 In the proof above, we used Mantel's theorem, the statement that any triangle-free graph on $N$ vertices has at most $\lfloor N^2/4 \rfloor$ edges.
 It is known that equality holds in Mantel's theorem if and only if the graph is a balanced complete bipartite graph.
 If, instead, we restrict attention to non-bipartite graphs, Mantel's theorem can be improved very slightly.
-Indeed, a result of Brouwer~\cite{Brouwer} implies that any non-bipartite triangle-free graph on $N$ vertices has at most $\lfloor N^2/4 \rfloor -\lfloor N/2 \rfloor +1$ edges.
-In particular, when $N$ is odd, any such graph has at most $N^2/4 - N/2+5/4$ edges.
-With this, we can now prove Theorem~\ref{generalupperbound}.
+This is the content of the following result of Brouwer~\cite{Brouwer}.